Electric dipole moment of the neutron from a flavor changing Higgs boson: Flavor Changing Physical Higgs?

 Within the framework in \cite{Goudelis:2011un,Blankenburg:2012ex,Harnik:2012pb,Greljo:2014dka,Gorbahn:2014sha,Dorsner:2015mja} (see also ref. \cite{Giudice:2008uua}) the effective interaction Lagrangian for the FC transition $f_1 \rightarrow f_2$ due to Higgs exchange can in general be written

-where $f_{1,2}$ are fermion fields, $H$ the Higgs field and $Y_{L,R}(f_1 \rightarrow f_2)$ are coupling constants.
-The $Y$'s are in general thought to be complex numbers.
-Then, from the hermitean conjugation part we obtain for the opposite $f_2 \rightarrow f_1$ transition
+where $f_{1,2}$ are fermion fields, $H$ the physical Higgs field and $Y_{R}(f_1 \rightarrow f_2)$'s are coupling constants, thought to be complex numbers.
+Then, from the hermitean conjugation part, there will be a left-handed $f_2 \rightarrow f_1$ coupling

 Flavor changing Higgs couplings of the type presentes in eq. (\ref{FCNCf}) may occur if there are non-renormalizable Higgs type Yukawa-like interactions due to dimension six operators, as shown explicitly in \cite{Harnik:2012pb,Dorsner:2015mja} :